SSDBM/2024/callshortpaper.md

 ## Short Papers

 Short papers are up to 4 pages (including references and appendices).
 Short papers should describe interesting, innovative ideas, which nevertheless require more work to mature, or are vision papers.
-Short papers will be given an entry in the conference proceedings.
+Short papers will be will be given an entry in the conference proceedings.

 ## Important note to authors about the new ACM open access publishing model